Happily Ever After Book Nerd Recommendation

 This one was a bit heavier towards the second half because of the problems at the shelter.
 But it was still a great read and it was wonderful to watch Vic support Robin through everything and get Robin to realize it’s ok to lean on someone else.
 I would have loved to have dual POVs as I feel this often makes a book stronger.
 We still understand Robin really well but I love being in the head of both main characters because you really come to understand and love them.
 Robin’s reluctance to trust Vic to help when Robin’s at his lowest was a little frustrating but not over the top.

-Character with past addictions
+Hero with past addictions

 Secondary character who overdoses